ankit95742/SOLID-technical_paper/README.md

 ## Interface segregation principle

-> **Client should not be forced to depend upon interfaces that they do not use**
+**Client should not be forced to depend upon interfaces that they do not use**

-When we design an application we should take care how we are going to make abstract a module which contains serveral submodules considering the module implemented by a class, we can have an abstraction of the system done in a interface.
-But if we want to extend our application adding another module that contains only some of the modules of the original system, we are forced to implement the full interface and to write some dummy methods. such an interface is named fat interface or polluted interface.
-Having the polluted interface is not good solution and might include in appropriate behaviour in the system.
+When we design an application we should take care of how we are going to make abstract a module that contains several submodules considering the module implemented by a class, we can have an abstraction of the system done in an interface.
+But if we want to extend our application by adding another module that contains only some of the modules of the original system, we are forced to implement the full interface and to write some dummy methods. such an interface is named fat interface or polluted interface.
+Having the polluted interface is not a good solution and might include inappropriate behavior in the system.

-The Interface segregation principle states that client should not be forced to implement interfaces they do not use.
-Instead of onr fat interface many small inerfaces are preferred based on groups of methods, each one serving one submodule.
+The Interface segregation principle states that clients should not be forced to implement interfaces they do not use.
+Instead of one fat interface, many small interfaces are preferred based on groups of methods, each one serving one submodule.

 Example :

 xerox project
-1. We need to create new printer system.
+1. We need to create a new printer system.
-2. printer should have ability to print.
+2. printer should have the ability to print.
-3. Along with printing it should be capable of scanning, faxing and photocopy.
+3. Along with printing it should be capable of scanning, faxing, and photocopy.

 This project we make using the LSP
 So first we make interface **IPrinter**.
-After this we make all the functionality using differnt classes.
+After this, we make all the functionality using different classes.

-This code is overview of the main code.
+This code is an overview of the main code.
 ```
 public interface IPrinter{
         void print(List<item> items);